 Lunch seminars

-We are thrilled to announce the launch of a new initiative from the DTU Centre for Absolute Sustainability --> our monthly lunch seminar.
-Here we would like to invite YOU --> all our collaborators, or soon to become collaborators.
+We are thrilled to provide you with this initiative from the DTU Centre for Absolute Sustainability - our monthly open talk "lunch seminar".
+Here we would like to invite YOU - all our collaborators, or soon to become collaborators.

-Let’s come together and build and strengthen the community around sustainability at DTU.
+Let’s come together to build and strengthen the community around absolute sustainability at DTU!

 Format: We offer lunch and room for inspiration and dialogue.
 A space for us to discuss, develop and understand: Absolute sustainability.